Meet the Podcast Hosts

-Matt founded and owns Starting Strength Online Coaching, a company built on bringing premium strength coaching from Starting Strength Coaches to those who don’t have a Starting Strength Coach in their area.
+Matt founded and owns Barbell Logic Online Coaching, a company built on bringing premium strength coaching from Starting Strength Coaches to those who don’t have a Starting Strength Coach in their area.
 Although he now coaches almost exclusively online, he still loves coaching single-session, in-person, out-of-town clients each week.

 Matt also co-hosts the popular strength podcast, Barbell Logic, with fellow SSC Scott Hambrick where they systematically and progressively walk through the journey of strength with their 100k+ listeners each month.

 BLOC Staff Coach | Podcast Host

 I think my story is typical.
 I never, ever participated in any sort of athletic activity as a young person.
 Not one quarter, down or inning.
 My driver’s license at age 16 read 6’2” and 143 pounds.
 I was an underweight male.
 I got married to Charity, another coach here, at 22 years old and worked hard to build a business and a life.

 By age 34 I was fat and detrained.
 One morning I got out of breath while tying my shoes and decided to change it.
 I hired a “trainer”, restricted my calories and proceeded to lose 53 pounds.
 It was hard, I was constantly hungry, my bench press never went up and I was skinny fat 179 pounds.